 Cremation

-Cremation is now the most desired choice for disposition of the dead, but is the also most misunderstood and misconstrued detail of funeral service both within the profession, and by the public.
+Cremation is now the preferred choice for most families.
+It's also the most misunderstood and mishandled part of funeral service by the public and by the profession alike.
+That's where we come in.

 We Handle the Details